Table of Contents

 20. Telepresence

-As has been proven during the COVID-19 pandemic, the reduction of work-related travel can significantly reduce global CO2 emissions.
+As proven during the pandemic in 2020, the reduction of work-related travel can significantly reduce global CO2 emissions.
 Video conferencing and telepresence tools continue to improve over time, which reduces the need for people to fly and drive to different locations for business meetings.
 Investing in companies working on these technologies may help solidify and continue the trend of remote work.

 21. Bioplastics